Whether impeachment of the Georgian president will take place

 The authorities also accuse the president of colluding with the “radical opposition.”
 As ruling party leader Irakli Kobahide announced, “they have a common agenda – to prevent Georgia from obtaining candidate status.”

-This is the second attempt by the ruling party to declare impeachment of Salome Zurabishvili.
-On June 10, 2022, the government filed a lawsuit against the president in the Constitutional Court, then the reasons also included the president’s European trips without the government’s permission.
+This is the second attempt by the ruling party to impeach Salome Zurabishvili.
+On June 10, 2022, the government filed a lawsuit against the president in the Constitutional Court, again over her visits abroad.

 On January 11, 2023, the Constitutional Court refused to consider the suit and the government had to withdraw it.